hum4not/gtax/README.md

 * Temp ban/mute
 * Business system
 * Casino system
-\nand much much more, but i cant remember it all :D\nhave fun with it
+# and much much more, but i cant remember it all :D
+have fun with it